Property management is a growing field, and many people are looking for ways they can be a part of it.

 Unlike real estate sales, this is not project-based.
 This is something that requires constant attention.
 If you are managing a relatively small number of properties, you might not have a huge amount of work to do, but the more properties you have, the more you will have to do each month.

-Like I discussed before, there are a lot of things that you will have to take care of.
+As I discussed before, there are a lot of things that you will have to take care of.
 Sometimes you are going to have emergencies to take care of in the middle of the night.
 For many people, that is not the type of schedule that they are looking for.
-Most of the time you can still choose to manage properties whenever you want as long as it gets done in a timely manner.
+Most of the time, you can still choose to manage properties whenever you want as long as it gets done in a timely manner.
 The issue is that you really don’t know how much of a time commitment each property is going to be until it is filled with tenants and you are already managing them!

 Luckily, that is about it.
 If you are willing to sacrifice time and independence, it is a really awesome career option.